WHY VOLUNTEER AT ATITLAN ORGANICS?

 HOW IT WORKS

-Sadly, we do not have lodging on the farm to offer.
-That being said, we work closely with the Bambu Guest House, which is a super chill, just built, natural construction of all bambu, stone, glass, and hardwood.
-Lodging is in large, shared rooms that each have wifi, hot showers, a bathroom and a balcony in and so on.
-Its very swanky.
-There is kitchen access for early breakfasts and dinners.
-Normally, the price is Q120 per person per night, but for farm volunteers staying at least 2 weeks, the price is Q100, For those staying at least one month they drop the price to Q80 per night.
+Sadly, we do not have lodging on the farm to offer volunteers.
+That being said, the nearby Bambu Guest House offers discounts to Atitlan Organics Volunteers.
+And honestly, the bambu is super chill!
+It is a big bambu building that was just built, made of all bambu, stone, glass, and hardwood.
+It has wifi, solar hot showers, bathrooms and balconies in each room and so on.
+There is kitchen access for early breakfasts (if you want them) and dinners.
+Normally, the price is Q100 per person per night for large shared rooms, but for farm volunteers staying at least 2 weeks, the price is Q80.
+Check out where you stay: http://www.bambuguesthouse.com.